fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger-kind-keda.md

 ---
-title: "MQ Trigger: Keda based"
+title: "MQ Trigger: KEDA based"
 date: 2020-07-20T14:30:01+05:30
-weight: 1
+weight: 3
 ---

 *This is a new feature getting released in 1.11 and will be enhanced in coming releases*